quintel/documentation/docs/contrib/gql.md

 #### MGROUP(group)

-Returns an Array of all nodes for a given molecule group.
+Returns an Array of all nodes for a given molecule graph group.

 ```ruby
 MGROUP(ccu_emitted)